ksaj/helloworld/README.md

 ## hw-rpi3-5

-Hello World bypassing clib altogether, and talking direcly to the kernel.
+Hello World bypassing clib altogether, and talking direcly to the hardware.
 Apparently this is a no-no, even if it is theoretically more efficient.
 The bare-metal and OS dev folk are pretty much limited to using this method until their kernel boots and provides other methods, like those covered already.